Analysis | How Nord Stream 2 Got Stuck in Russia-Ukraine Limbo

-German Chancellor Olaf Scholz said Russian President Vladimir Putin’s recognition of the breakaway republics in Ukraine had materially changed the situation so that “no certification of the pipeline can happen right now.”
+U.S. President Joe Biden expanded sanctions against Russia on Feb.
+23, with new penalties targeting the builder of the pipeline and its corporate leadership.
+The U.S. sanctions hit Nord Stream 2 AG.
+German Chancellor Olaf Scholz said just before the Russian attacks that President Vladimir Putin’s recognition of two separatist republics in the east of Ukraine had materially changed the situation so that “no certification of the pipeline can happen right now.”
 Without it, he told reporters, the gas link “cannot go into operation.”
 Scholz effectively froze the approval process by having the Economy Ministry withdraw its assessment that the project doesn’t pose a threat to security of supply.
-Economy Minister Robert Habeck, a co-leader of Germany’s Green party, which has been a vocal opponent of the pipe, said that the political conflict between Russia and the Ukraine will be taken into account in reevaluating energy security.
+Economy Minister Robert Habeck said the pipeline is unlikely to start up in the medium term.

+Yes.
 “It’s not a sanction in the classic sense, it’s a political decision that Nord Stream 2 cannot come,” Habeck told Deutschlandfunk radio in an interview on Feb.
-23. “I say explicitly that this can still happen depending on developments in the war between Russia and Ukraine.”
-The EU separately proposed a package of sanctions on Russia for its moves relating to the Donetsk and Luhansk regions of Ukraine, targeting those behind the decision, as well as banks that finance Russian operations in the territories.
-Member states need to approve those measures for them to take effect.
-Scholz has said that should Russia take further steps on Ukraine, Germany and the EU could apply more penalties.
+23. The EU separately proposed a package of sanctions on Russia for its moves relating to the Donetsk and Luhansk regions of Ukraine, targeting those behind the decision, as well as banks that finance Russian operations in the territories.

 3. What was holding it up before?

-The approval process was first halted at the end of 2021 as the German energy regulator asked the pipeline operator, a Swiss company, to set up an entity in the country to comply with EU regulations.
-The company has now set up Gas for Europe GmbH, but it still needs to transfer the main assets and human resources to the Schwerin-based unit.
+The approval process was first halted at the end of 2021 as the German energy regulator asked Nord Stream 2 AG, a Swiss company, to set up an entity in the country to comply with EU regulations.
+The company has now set up Gas for Europe GmbH as operator in Germany, but it still needs to transfer the main assets and human resources to the Schwerin-based unit.
 BNetzA suspended its review until the new entity was established and could prove it met all the legal requirements.

-If the German government rescinds its objection at some point, then once the new unit submits the application documents to BNetzA, the watchdog could pick up the approval process from where it left off.
+If the German government rescinds its objection at some point in the future, then once the new unit submits the application documents to BNetzA, the watchdog could potentially pick up the approval process from where it left off.
 Since the regulator has already been considering the Nord Stream 2 case for just over two months, it would have a similar amount of time left to complete the study before the European Commission, the EU’s executive arm, starts its own review.
 The German regulator is obliged to take into “utmost account” the opinion voiced by the Commission, but is not required to follow it entirely.
+But Gas for Europe would still need to comply with any applicable U.S. sanctions remaining in force.

 More stories like this are available on bloomberg.com